 7. Soup is a magical cure-all.

 Soup is thought to have magical properties in France.
 Sick?
 Have some soup.
-Need to lose a few pounds before bikini season?
-Make some soup.
 Want your kids to eat green vegetables?
 Try soup.
 Lunch is still the main meal of the day here, so a vegetable soup with some ham or cheese is a perfectly acceptable dinner.
 The French like their soup the Vitamix way—as creamy veloutés rather than the Chunky Soup of my childhood.
 I use my immersion blender more than any other piece of equipment in my kitchen.
 I usually make soup from a single vegetable—pumpkin, broccoli, or zucchini.
 I add the steamed vegetables to a base of onion sautéed in a generous amount of olive oil.
 The olive oil adds richness without using milk or cream—and doesn't hide the taste of the veggies.

 8. Local can be more important than organic.

 The French are a lot closer to their agricultural past than we are in the States, so most French people still know what a real strawberry tastes like.
 The locavore habit comes very naturally to us in Provence because we are living in the fruit basket of France.
 Neighbors leave bags of tomatoes and have us come to pick the cherries off their trees.
 When you know your local producers, as we do because we source the fruit for Scaramouche, our ice-cream company, we've found organic isn't always a guarantee of quality.
 The label is expensive for farmers to get and maintain, so there are many great products farmed under the label "agriculture raisonnée," which literally translates to "reasonable" (and environmentally friendly) farming.
 GMO fruits and vegetables are illegal in France.

 9. Ancient grains aren't a trend—they're a culinary staple.